amitbuch/alpine-docker/README.md

 # alpine-docker
-Docker Image with Alpine OS and Custom installations of IBController, IBGateway and other Utilities
+Docker Image with Alpine OS and Custom installations of IBController, IBGateway and other Utilities.

+Work in Progress....